rock-683/nitrogenMidWest/README.md

 `county_health` includes a total of 85 county-level health outcomes and indicators in the following areas: health behaviors (tobacco use, diet and exercise, alcohol and drug use), clinical care (access to care, quality of care), social and economic factors (education, employment, income), physical environment (air quality) and demographics (age, race/ethnicity).

-Python code can be found at the following links:
+More details on data sources, checks for quality, and analysis conducted for familiarization with the datasets./ Python code can be found at the following links:
 + Data [sources, cleaning and preparation](source_and_carpentry.py) for analysis.
 + Nitrogen: [Exploratory data analysis](ExploratoryDataAnalysis_Nitrogen.py) and [Geospatial autocorrelation](SpatialAutocorrelation_Nitrogen.py)(Hot spot analysis)
 + Low Birthweight: [Exploratory data analysis](ExploratoryDataAnalysis_LB.py) and [Geospatial autocorrelation](SpatialAutocorrelation_LB.py) (Hot spot analysis)